 There’s a lot that goes into making a home sustainable and creating a sustainable home design.
 Beyond just the infrastructure of a home being built sustainably, several sustainable design trends are heating up and taking shape to be top trends for 2021.

-Sustainable 9 is a home builder invested in creating and building homes that are efficient and effective in their use of energy.
-We build and design green homes that offer energy efficacy above most builders’ standards in the United States.
+Sustainable 9 is a home design and builder that’s invested in creating and building homes that are efficient and effective in their use of energy.
+We build and design green homes that offer energy efficiency above most builders’ standards in the United States.

 Over the years, we’ve been fortunate to build some incredible homes that also meet passive house standards and have won awards for their design and build.
 We’re excited to be breaking down some of the top sustainable home design trends for 2021 in today’s post.
 Let’s dive in!